 The quarry companies supplied the block sawn-six-sides to S McConnell & Sons in Kilkeel – 600tonnes from Albion and 500tonnes from Stone Firms.

 One of the reasons it went out to McConnells is that they have one of the best equipped workshops in the UK and the programming skills to put the machines to best use.
 And with the timescale for the project, it was always going to need the input of machines.

 That is particularly true of all those inscriptions.
-Letterer and sculptor Richard Kindersley, who designed a font especially for the memorial (see page 28), has calculated it would have taken five craftspeople 10 years to cut the letters by hand.
+Letterer and sculptor Richard Kindersley, who designed a font especially for the memorial (see below), has calculated it would have taken five craftspeople 10 years to cut the letters by hand.

 The letters are based on a Roman letterform but with slightly overstressed thick and thin strokes and emphasised serifs.
 Richard told NSS: “This font is designed specifically for Portland stone.
 It’s unique.”

 Liam O’Connor says: “Lettering is sculpture.
 The intention was always to work to a very high level of lettering.”

 The font was specially designed so that the letters could be cut by McConnell’s big Omag CNC workcentre as well as it being possible to add future inscriptions by hand.

 The font was handed over to Glyn Lucas, McConnell’s Technology Manager, to put on to the Omag that McConnells put into their workshop last year, the second such machine they have bought.

 There is a maximum of 25 names on each panel and it took an average of three hours for the Omag to complete each of the 700 panels that were inscribed.